Waterford, Connecticut: Crime

+For the most authoritative and detailed statistics, the official source is the Connecticut Uniform Crime Reporting (UCR) Program data portal maintained by the Connecticut State Police Crime Analysis Unit.

 Statistics

 The murder rate for Waterford is 5.1 per 100,000 with one murder occurring in 2012.
 6 robberies occurred as well as 38 assaults.
 In 2012, 55 burglaries, 451 thefts and 9 auto thefts occurred.

 Fire service

 The Town of Waterford is protected by a combination volunteer and career fire service, consisting of five fire companies located throughout the town.

 Ambulance service

 Ambulance service for the town is provided by Waterford Ambulance.
 The Waterford Ambulance Service (WAS) is a non-profit ambulance service providing emergency medical care to the residents and visitors of the Town of Waterford, Connecticut and surrounding communities with emergency medical services and ambulance transportation in accordance with established Federal and State laws and regulations.